top of page

 Flower of 'Fire and Ice' Hosta

-If you want hosta with more visual punch, Fire and Ice is a great option.
-It has a crisp, high-contrast look that reads more “designed” from a distance.
-That said, it usually performs best with brighter conditions—think morning sun or bright shade—rather than deep shade.
+If you want a hosta with more visual punch, Fire and Ice is a great option.
+It has a crisp, high-contrast look that appears more “designed” from a distance.
+However, it usually performs best with brighter conditions—think morning sun or bright shade—rather than deep shade.

 Key differences (Fire and Ice):